 Another striking feature of these love songs is the extensive use of musical instruments such as the drums, nagara, and shehnai.
 Apart from these, musicians also use string and wind instruments.
 In addition, traveling musicians in Chamba play the tambourine.

 - Dance is an indispensable part of social life in Himachal Pradesh.
 The regional dance forms make this state unique for tourists who are eager to explore its art and culture.
 Kullu, Kinnaur, Chamba, Lahaul Spiti, and Sirmaur have performances on every special occasion.

 - The Kinnauris perform the Kinnaur dance form during the Tibetan New Year.
 They also welcome the autumn season with Namagen.

 - Chamba has the legendary Dangi dance performed in the Chhatrari village.
 Sikri performances during the Suhai Fair every year attract tourists.

-- The specialty of the Sirmaur dance lies in its Gee Dance performed during the festival of Lohri.
-There is a unique custom of only girls born in the village participating in the dance troop.
-Women who have come to Sirmaur from other parts of the country after marriage cannot take part.
+- The specialty of the Sirmaur dance lies in its Gee Dance, performed during the festival of Lohri.
+There is a unique custom of only girls born in the village to participate in the dance troop.
+After marriage, women who have come to Sirmaur from other parts of the country cannot take part.

 - Nati is performed in 13 different styles, mostly in Kullu district.